oweitman/ioBroker.openligadb/README.md

 * push version for latest repository. fix some typos. fix a problem with date handling on different OS
 ### 0.9.0
 * new Function for vis Binding to search for games at the actual day for favorite clubs, css-classes für games at actual day, fix bug to show the right match results,
+### 0.9.1
+* fix bugs in calculation matchresults and highlight clubs in favgames

 ## License